Guide to the Survey of Employment, Payrolls and Hours

 Monthly survey estimates are produced by using a combination of a census of payroll deduction accounts provided by the Canada Revenue Agency (CRA) and the Business Payrolls Survey (BPS), which collects data from a sample of 15,000 businesses.
 This combination of CRA data with the BPS helps minimize response burden while ensuring higher quality at lower cost.
 The BPS also collects information on job vacancies, which is supplemental to the SEPH.

 The Job Vacancy Statistics (JVS) program provides a monthly portrait of the level of unoccupied positions, job vacancy rates and unemployment-to-job vacancies ratios.
-All estimates are produced at various levels of cross-classification of geography and industry based on three-month moving averages.
+All estimates are produced at various levels of cross-classification of geography and sectors based on three-month moving averages.
 These data are useful in assessing the presence and degree of labour shortage and labour market.

 Job vacancy data are produced based on two questions that were added to the BPS in January 2011.